Codeine (By injection)

 - Decrease in how much or how often you urinate

 - Shallow or slow breathing

 If you notice these less serious side effects, talk with your doctor:

-- Warmth or redness in your face, neck, arms or upper chest.
+- Sweating, or warmth or redness in your face, neck, arms or upper chest

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.